 If you want to extend your viewing experience from hearing the story to feeling every emotion, consider adding a subwoofer to your setup.
 Sonos offers two options: Sub and Sub Mini.

 More than just “more bass”

-In addition to providing bolder bass for your shows, movies, and music, adding Sub to one of our home theatre speakers actually improves that speaker’s performance.
+In addition to providing bolder bass for your shows, movies, and music, adding a subwoofer to your setup actually improves your speaker’s performance.
 (Bear with us, we’re going to get a bit technical here.)
-Our home theatre speakers play high frequency sounds (like dialogue) through a “tweeter.”
-And they play both midrange and bass frequencies through a “woofer.”
-By offloading the bass frequencies to Sub, the speaker is freed up to deliver more midrange sound through the woofer.
-So when you add Sub, not only will you experience deeper bass, but you’ll also experience better sound from your home theatre speaker.
+Our home theatre speakers play high frequency sounds, like dialogue, through a “tweeter”.
+And they play both midrange and bass frequencies through a “woofer”.
+By offloading the lowest frequencies to a subwoofer, your speakers are freed up to deliver more midrange sounds.
+So when you add a subwoofer, not only will you experience deeper bass, but you’ll also experience better sound from your home theatre speaker.

 Bass without buzz

 It’s quite possibly the number one question we hear from people considering a subwoofer: Will it rattle?
 While subwoofers are notorious for emitting so much power that they can shake pictures hanging on the wall, Sub and Sub Mini were specifically designed to eliminate the vibration associated with traditional subwoofers.
 The holes at the center of Sub and Sub Mini (called “tunnels”) aren’t just aesthetically pleasing—they house dual-facing woofers that help minimize rattle by force-cancelling the vibrations.